Get insider access

 JBL Vibe Beam True Wireless

 If you're looking for wallet-friendly earbuds, both the JLab Audio GO Air POP True Wireless and the JBL Vibe Beam True Wireless are good choices.
 The JLab are more stable and more comfortable than the JBL, so they're the better option for a light workout.
 Their case also stores three additional charges, compared to the JBL's two, so they're the set to choose if you're often out and about for long days.
-On the other hand, the JBL have a more balanced default sound, a better microphone recording quality, and easier-to-use controls.
-The JBL also come with a companion app to customize their sound to your liking.
+On the other hand, the JBL have a better microphone recording quality, easier-to-use controls, and come with a companion app to customize their sound to your liking.

 JBL Vibe Buds True Wireless

-The JLab Audio GO Air POP True Wireless and the JBL Vibe Buds True Wireless are budget-friendy earbuds with different strengths.
-If you make a lot of phone calls, the JLab are a good choice, because their mic does a better job separating your voice from any noise around you.
+The JLab Audio GO Air POP True Wireless and the JBL Vibe Buds True Wireless are budget-friendly earbuds with different strengths.
+If you make a lot of phone calls, the JLab are a good choice because their mic does a better job separating your voice from any noise around you.
 They're also better at blocking out the sound of chatty coworkers than the JBL.
-On the other hand, the JBL have a more balanced sound out of the box, charge faster, and come with a companion app that lets you customize their sound.
+On the other hand, the JBL charge faster and come with a companion app that lets you customize their sound.

 Skullcandy Smokin' Buds/Buds XT True Wireless